Supporting Components of the Tokenomics Rework

 Forced Upgrades

-Saturn 1 includes the ability to force NOs to upgrade the delegate contracts used to manage their validators.
+Saturn 1 includes the ability to force node operators to upgrade the delegate contracts used to manage their validators.
 This serves as a way to (a) limit long-term technical debt accrual and (b) rely on upcoming functionality (notably validator forced exits).
-In order to give NOs plenty of freedom to choose how they operate, there is a multi-month grace period before the delegate must be upgraded.
+In order to give node operators plenty of freedom to choose how they operate, there is a multi-month grace period before the delegate must be upgraded.

 Express Queue

-With the Saturn Upgrade, existing NOs who want to migrate will need to exit their legacy validators and create new validators under a megapool contract.
-This churn, along with the potential for NO supply to outpace rETH demand (due to things like the introduction of ETH-Only validators) could lead to a significant NO queue.
+With the Saturn Upgrade, existing node operators who want to migrate will need to exit their legacy validators and create new validators under a megapool contract.
+This churn, along with the potential for node operator supply to outpace rETH demand (due to things like the introduction of ETH-Only validators) could lead to a significant node operator queue.
 To support decentralization, protocol safety, and the health of the Ethereum network the Saturn Upgrade also introduces an express queue.

-To enter the express queue you must use an express queue ticket, and tickets are distributed to favor both small NOs and existing NOs.
-Two1 express queue tickets will be given to all NOs (including all new NOs post-upgrade), giving NOs preferential access for their first validators.
-Additional express queue tickets will also be given to all existing NOs (enough tickets to allow for express migration of all bonded ETH to 4-ETH bond validators1).
+To enter the express queue you must use an express queue ticket, and tickets are distributed to favor both small node operators and existing node operators.
+Two1 express queue tickets will be given to all node operators (including all new node operators post-upgrade), giving node operators preferential access for their first validators.
+Additional express queue tickets will also be given to all existing node operators (enough tickets to allow for express migration of all bonded ETH to 4-ETH bond validators1).